-After working with over 40 businesses to bring their brands to life, there are a few important lessons to know before embarking on developing your own brand.
+After working with over 40 small businesses to bring their brands to life, there are a few important lessons to know before embarking on developing your own brand.
 Consider this a quick crash course on branding your business with purpose.

 1. DON’T have just one logo → DO have a range of logos

 One single logo won’t do your business any favours.
 Consider all of the various places your logo will need to exist.
 Sometimes it’s a shallow but wide website header, other times it's a tiny app icon.
 Having a range of logos to support your brand identity gives your brand versatility.

 With a series of logo designs at your disposal, you can display your brand prominently in every potential placement without losing legibility.
 It ensures your brand is always recognizable and memorable.

 2. DON’T design a brand for you → DO design it with them in mind